Semi-universality of CFT$_d$ entropy at large spin: Spin-refined universality at large spin

 \section{Spin-refined universality at large spin}

 In this section, we would like to study the spin-refined partition function:

 in the $\Omega_i\to1$ limit.
 We note this is equivalent to studying the usual partition function (\ref{thermpf}) with

 This ``spin-refined" partition function is sensitive to more subtle number-theoretic properties of the partition function or density of states, such as the difference between even and odd spins.
-In the ref.~\!\cite{Benjamin:2024kdg}, the spin-refined partition function is shown to be universal in the high temperature limit.
+In ref.~\!\cite{Benjamin:2024kdg}, the spin-refined partition function is shown to be universal in the high-temperature limit.
 In particular,

 where $q=\text{l.c.m}\left[q_1,q_2,\cdots, \right]$.

 The central claim of this section is that the above result holds at finite temperature in the $\Omega_i\to 1$ limit.
 Concretely, we have